The Belgian Biodiversity Platform promotes and facilitates the creation of database-derived scholarly papers.

 A “Data Paper” is a paper intended for publication in a scholarly journal and describes a dataset or a group of datasets.
 A data paper describes data in a structured, human-readable form and brings the existence of the data to the attention of the scholarly community.

-Any scientist in possession of an interesting dataset is invited to publish data with the help of our Integrated Publishing Toolkit (IPT) developed by GBIF and made available through the Belgian Biodiversity Platform.
+Any scientist in possession of an interesting dataset is invited to publish data via our Integrated Publishing Toolkit (IPT) developed by GBIF and made available through the Belgian Biodiversity Platform.
 If the metadata is properly described in the IPT, it may constitute the perfect draft for a data paper.

 WHAT DOES IT CONTAIN?

 A data paper differs from a research paper: it does not describe research.
 It describes the complete workflow used for creating a database and its contents.
-The idea behind is that if researchers want to use published data, they should have exhaustive metadata available so the data in the published database can be understood correctly.
+The idea behind ii is that if researchers want to use published data, they should have exhaustive metadata available so users can correctly understand the data in the published database.
 On the other hand, a data paper gives credit to the researchers, curators, developers... who developed the database and who invested efforts in the creation of the resource.
-It also constructs an easy way of citing data which was created by third persons.
+It also constructs an easy way of citing data which was created by third parties.

 Here is an example of the first-ever peer-reviewed paper that was derived directly from a biodiversity metadata document, and published in an open-access journal, ZooKeys: